OpenTTD/OpenTTD/readme.txt

 4.2) OpenTTD directories
 ---- -------------------
-The required 3rd party files listed in the section 4.1 "(Required) 3rd party files" as well as other non-compulsory extensions (NewGRFs, AI, heightmaps, scenarios) can be placed in a few different locations:
+OpenTTD uses its own directory to store its required 3rd party base set files (see section 4.1 "Required 3rd party files") and non-compulsory extension and configuration files.
+See below for their proper place within this OpenTTD main data directory.

+The main OpenTTD directories can be found in various locations, depending on your operating
+system:
 	1. The current working directory (from where you started OpenTTD) For non-Windows operating systems OpenTTD will not scan for files in this directory if it is your personal directory, i.e. "~/", or when it is the